 The Capital Notes are not call deposits or term deposits with ANZ and may not be suitable for many investors.

-ANZ has been informed by the Reserve Bank of New Zealand (RBNZ) that locally incorporated banks cannot pay dividends on ordinary shares, and should not redeem capital notes at this time to further support the stability of the banking financial system during this period of economic uncertainty.
+ANZ was informed by the Reserve Bank of New Zealand (RBNZ) in April 2020 that locally incorporated banks cannot pay dividends on ordinary shares and should not redeem capital notes during the COVID-19 crisis.
+This decision by the RBNZ was taken to further support the stability of the New Zealand financial system during this period of economic uncertainty.